keyuncheng/BART/README.md

 * Agent
     * Handle the commands
-        * From Coordinators: Parse Transfer command into Send command, and send physical blocks to other Agents
+        * From Controller: Parse Transfer command into Send command, and send physical blocks to other Agents
         * From Agents: Parse Send command and receive physical block
     * Command Format:
         * Read: stripe_id, block_id, final_block_id, physical path